Introducing Frontity Framework Beta

-Everything is already wired up so you can focus on building an amazing site: React, Webpack, Babel, SSR, Routing, CSS-in-JS, WP REST API, TypeScript, Linting, Testing, etc. No extra configuration is necessary.
+Everything is already wired up you can focus on building your site: React, webpack, Babel, SSR, Routing, CSS-in-JS, WP REST API, TypeScript, Linting, Testing, and so on.
+No extra configuration is necessary.

 Frontity sends an HTML that is ready to start navigating the site, so the initial load feels almost instant.
 No extra assets or round trips are necessary.

 Instant in-app navigation

-Once React has loaded, our router prefetches other routes and data automatically.
+Once React has loaded, Frontity’s router prefetches other routes and data automatically.
 Users never have to wait when they navigate inside the app.

 Frontity uses webpack to split the code and send the minimum code required for the app to work.
 It also allows developers to dynamically load components with the help of loadable-components.
 Learn more about it here.

 Server Side Rendering

 Frontity responds with a fully populated HTML file generated with React.
 This reduces the time required for the first contentful paint and is good for SEO.